houen/RFEasy/README.md

 # RFEasy
-A lightweight Arduino library to make RF communication as easy as possible.
+An Arduino library to make RF communication as easy as possible.

 ## Usage
 RFEasy aims to help you send messages with Arduino over RF.
 A string can be sent and received wirelessly as easily as below: